 The Offered Shares sold in this offering, if any, will be sold from time to time at various prices.
 However, the expected offering price of the Offered Shares may be substantially higher than the net tangible book value per share of our currently outstanding common shares.
-After giving effect to the sale of our Offered Shares and the Private Placement Shares in the aggregate amount of approximately \$9.9 million which assumes that the overallotment option is not exercised at an assumed offering price of \$2.38 per share, the last reported sale price of our common shares on January 10, 2024 on Nasdaq, and after deducting estimated commissions and estimated offering expenses, our as-adjusted net tangible book value as of September 30, 2023 would have been approximately \$16.60 million, or approximately \$1.33 per common share.
-While this represents an immediate increase in net tangible book value to our existing shareholders and an immediate dilution to new investors, depending may represent an immediate increase in net tangible book value to our existing shareholders and an immediate dilution to new investors, depending on the market value of our common shares.
+After giving effect to the sale of our Offered Shares and the Private Placement Shares in the net amount of approximately \$11.18 million which assumes that the over-allotment option is not exercised and after deducting estimated commissions and estimated offering expenses, our as-adjusted net tangible book value as of September 30, 2023 would have been approximately \$17.96 million, or approximately \$1.20 per common share.
+While this represents an immediate increase in net tangible book value, future sales of Offered Shares in this offering and future sales of Private Placement Shares in the concurrent private placement offering may represent an immediate increase in net tangible book value to our existing shareholders and an immediate dilution to new investors, depending on the market value of our common shares.